udaygoel/Deep-Learning-Udacity/Sentiment Classification using Feed Forward Networks/README.md

 - labels.txt: The sentiment labels corresponding to the reviews.
 - requirements.txt: python libraries to load in the python environment.
 - PNG Files: These are images used for illustration purposes in the Notebook
+- Sentiment_Classification.html: This is the html version of the Notebook.
+It has been added to show the Bokeh and T-SNE plots as these do not show up when the Notebook is viewed on Git.

 ### Contents